AliNadirErdil/Red-Wine-Quality-Decision-With-ML/README.md

   ``` python
 outlier_rows = pd.concat([outliers_free, outliers_total]).drop_duplicates()
    ```
+Although the dataset contains some outliers, these values were not excessively extreme or unrealistic.
+Therefore, I decided to retain them in the dataset.

 ### 2. Feature Scaling
 To ensure all features contribute equally to the model, we scaled the data using StandardScaler.
   ``` python